TingtingSsl2/scRNA-seq/09_Monocle3 for trajectory analysis.md

   <img width="75%" height="75%" src="TI_bestPractice.jpg">
 </p>

+Figure 7.
+Trajectory analysis and graph abstraction of mouse intestinal epithelium data from Haber et al (2017).
+(A) Distal and proximal enterocyte differentiation trajectories inferred by Slingshot.
+The Distal lineage is shown coloured by pseudotime from red to blue.
+Other cells in the dataset are grey.
+(B) Slingshot trajectories over clusters in PCA space.
+Clusters are abbreviated as follows: EP—enterocyte progenitors; Imm.
+Ent.—immature enterocytes; Mat.
+Ent.—mature enterocytes; Prox.—proximal; Dist.—distal.
+(C) Density over pseudotime for the distal enterocyte trajectory from Fig 7A.
+Colours represent the dominant cluster labels in each pseudotime bin.
+(D) Abstracted graph representation of the dataset projected onto a UMAP representation.
+Clusters are shown as coloured nodes.
+Clusters that appear in other trajectories are labelled for comparison.
+“TA” denotes transit amplifying cells.
+(E) Gene expression dynamics over pseudotime in a general enterocyte trajectory using the “GAM” R library.

 ## What does Monocle do?
 Monocle orders single-cell expression profiles in ‘pseudotime’—a quantitative measure of progress through a biological process.